 7. Personal Integrity and Character Never go amiss

 A great leader never asks his followers to follow, but followers do so out of sheer respect and free will.
 It is the impeccable character and the charismatic personality of a leader that pulls followers like a magnet.
 Character and integrity are two qualities that define great leaders.
 They never compromise on it even if they have to suffer due to it.
 As Orrin Woodward puts it, “Leaders always choose the harder right rather than the easier wrong.”

 8. Overcome Obstacles with Determination

 “When the going gets tough, the tough gets going.”
 A good leader is well aware of this fact, which is why they are the embodiment of unflinching determination.
 Jack Ma is one such role model.
 His life was dotted with failures but his “never say die attitude” and resolute determination helped him become the richest man in China.
-Followers look up to their leaders, and if they find leaders struggling to cope up with difficult circumstances, it can demoralize their spirits.
+Followers look up to their leaders, and if they find leaders struggling to cope up with difficult circumstances due to lack of lack of leadership skills, it can demoralize their spirits.
 On the contrary, if the leader shows resolve and never gives up, it will breathe new life and energy into followers.

 9. Give Credit, Don’t Take It Away